 Fortunately, the ECS helps to control and regulate a healthy inflammatory and immune response.
 CBD may help the ECS to maximize its beneficial effects.

 How Much CBD Should I Give My Cat?

 CBD is usually very tolerable but side effects are seen more frequently in cats than dogs.
 If you are thinking of using CBD, you should notify your veterinarian.

 It is also important to use products from a legitimate and highly-regarded company.
 The company should provide products that have consistent and clearly marked dosage amounts.
 This is important when determining how much to give your cat.
 They should also provide evidence of so-called third party analysis and testing.
 This is when a separate company analyzes the product, on a batch-by-batch basis to ensure it both contains the stated amounts of CBD, and does not contain dangerous chemicals.

 CBD Dosage for Cats

 The optimal dosing for cats (or dogs) is not known.
-There is active ongoing research in this topic.
+There is active ongoing research on this topic.
 Based on our findings, we recommend:

 - .25 milligrams for every 1 pound of body weight for a regular dose (approximately 0.5 milligrams for every 1 kg of body weight).
 This means that a 20-pound (9.0kg) cat would get a 5-milligram dose.

 - .5 milligrams for every 1 pound of body weight for a high dose (approximately 0.5 milligrams for every 1 kg of body weight).
 This means that a 20-pound (9.0kg) cat would get a 10-milligram dose.